 If you’re lucky, you’ve got fond memories of adventuring in a ramshackle treehouse during some long-ago summer vacation.
 And even if your childhood didn’t include sweltering afternoons in treetop forts, there’s a good chance that the iconic treehouse was part of your prepubescent dreams.

 Unfortunately, every kid grows up and every treehouse dream becomes a distant memory.
 Luckily for all of us adults, there are some amazing treehouses in Vermont that embrace, and even surpass all of those childhood dreams.
 Swiss Family Robinson ain’t got nothing on these incredibly cool Vermont treehouses.
 And the best part?
-They’re all available to rent for your next vacation on Airbnb.
+They’re all available to rent for your next vacation.

 How We Find Unique Glamping Properties

-We use four different websites when searching for glamping opportunities – Tentrr, Hipcamp, Glamping Hub, and Airbnb.
-There are plenty of similarities between them all, but once you start using them to search for properties, you will find subtle differences.
+We use five different websites when searching for glamping opportunities – Tentrr, Hipcamp, Glamping Hub, VRBO, and Airbnb.
+There are plenty of similarities between them all, but once you start using them to search for properties, you will find subtle differences in how you can filter properties to meet your needs.
 We talk more about each of the different booking platforms on our New England Glamping page.

 Now, let’s head into the treetops!